NailLegProcessorDivide/bytesize/README.md

 It took a BBC Bytesize quiz URL and the number of questions on the page from STDIN.
-It would then send an HTTP request to the quiz answer url with all the answers set to A then B then C. the program would then extract the correct answers from the returned html and print those to STDOUT.
+It would then send an HTTP request to the quiz answer url with all the answers set to A then B then C.
+The program would then extract the correct answers from the returned html and print those to STDOUT.